wahleeee/IT-portfolio/README.md

 # Cyber Portfolio

-This is where I host my cybersecurity projects - hands-on labs, write-ups, and tools I build as I work toward a SOC/cyber analyst role.
+This is where I host my IT/cybersecurity projects - hands-on labs, write-ups, and tools I build as I work toward a SOC/cyber analyst role.

 Each project lives in its own folder with its own documentation.